Navid200/xDrip/docs/Nightscout/NS_Install.md

 Click on "SSH" on the right side of the IP address on your Nightscout machine.
 A terminal will appear shortly.
 ![](./images/Terminal1.png)

-Copy and paste the following line into the terminal.
-Be very careful not to copy it into any other machine as it will overwrite the contents of the machine.
+Copy and paste the following line into the terminal of your Nighscout virtual machine terminal.
+**Danger** Be very careful not to copy it into any other computer as it could overwrite the contents of the machine.
 curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh \| bash

 Enter.